Lower of Cost or Market Method - Explained

 - Economics, Finance, & Analytics

-A Little More on What is Lower of Cost or Market Method
+How is the Lower of Cost or Market Method Used?

 According to LCM or market rule, every business must record the inventory at its current market price or the original cost.
 The law operates under the Generally Accepted Accounting Principles (GAAP) accounting framework.
 The situation usually comes up when there is a decline in market prices or when inventory becomes obsolete.
 The LCM rule is, in most cases, applicable when a business holds the stock for a more extended period.
 Note that the above conditions usually occur as time passes by.
 There is a simple rule that you must apply when using LCM.
 When the cost and the market value are equal, there is no loss or gain recognized.
 However, when the price happens to be higher than the market value, there is a loss acknowledged.
 What LCM method does is that it allows a business to record a loss by writing down the affected inventory items value.
 You can reduce the items value to the market value, also known as the middle value when comparing: